massdriver-cloud/aws-aurora-mysql/operator.md

-# AWS Aurora MySQL Runbook
+# AWS Aurora MySQL Guide

 Amazon Aurora is a fully managed relational database engine that's compatible with MySQL.
 This runbook will guide you through connecting to your Aurora MySQL cluster, troubleshooting common issues, and monitoring your database's performance.